- Admission Information

 Russian for Lawyers 1 & 2

 This sequence of courses will introduce students to the fundamentals of the Russian language, with emphasis on legal and economic vocabulary.
 More specifically, this will include vocabulary and reading assignments that involve finance and banking, insurance, international trade and stock exchange/securities matters.
 Russian for Lawyers I is the prerequisite for Russian for Lawyers II.
-Three semester hours.
+3 semester hours

 Spanish for Lawyers: Int.
 Transactions

 Students will acquire basic professional and technical Spanish.
 Students will become familiar with the legal framework in which business, in Spanish-speaking countries, is conducted.
 This legal framework will include working with foreign legal cultures; business formations; and civil law jurisdictions and institutions.
 Students will also become familiar with the culture and specific idiomatic expressions of Spain and Latin American countries.
-Three semester hours.
+3 semester hours